CGI-FR/PIMO/README.md

       - remove: true
 ```

-Masks can be applied on multiple jsonpath locations, like in this example:
+Masks can be applied on multiple selectors, like in this example:

 ```yaml
   - selectors: